0330 223 2740 Book a demo

 What is the PSIRF?

 The PSIRF is a vital part of the NHS Patient Safety Strategy, which aims to continually improve and build on the foundations of a safer culture and safer systems.
-The Patient Safety Incident Response Framework (PSIRF) is replacing the Serious Incident Framework (SIF) and organisations are expected to transition by Autumn 2023.
+The Patient Safety Incident Response Framework (PSIRF) replaces the Serious Incident Framework (SIF) and organisations were expected to transition by Autumn 2023.

 So what exactly is the PSIRF?
 It removes the definition of a serious incident and instead just focuses on patient safety incidents.
 It isn’t an investigation framework like the SIF, instead it:

-PSIRF Testimonial from Milton Keynes University Hospital NHS Trust
+Milton Keynes University Hospital NHS Foundation Trust logo

 Which organisations need to be PSIRF compliant?